Flowers & plants by Air Freight to India

 How long does delivery to India take?

 The flight time from Schiphol to India is approximately 8.5 hours.
-Including pickup, export customs, and local delivery, the total transit time averages 3–5 working days.
+Including pickup, export customs, and local delivery, the total transit time averages 3–5 business days.

-Which documents are needed for export of Flowers & plants to India?
+What documents are needed to export Flowers & plants to India?

 Can Aircargo.nl pick up Flowers & plants from me?

-Request a specific quote for Flowers & plants to India.
-We reply on average within 4 hours.
+Get a specific quote for Flowers & plants to India.
+We typically respond within 4 hours.